uci-inf-133/a1-portfolio/readme.txt

-4. What online resources did you consult when completing this assignment? (list specific URLs)
+4. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)